-In this report, we analyze how we expect US regulatory policy would evolve under a second Trump term across four sectors: energy & industrials, financial services, healthcare, and technology.
+In this report, we analyze how we expect US regulatory policy would evolve under a second Trump term across four sectors: energy and sustainability; financial services; health and public services; and communications, media, and technology.

 We expect several policy themes to resonate across sectors.
 A notable theme is deregulation.
 Regulatory agencies, from the Consumer Financial Protection Bureau (CFPB) to the Environmental Protection Agency (EPA), will pursue a pro-business, deregulatory agenda consistent with Trump's first term.
 Second is the absolute importance of Trump's advisors and appointees.
-Leadership in Trump's first term included a mix of pro-business, establishment Republicans, and right-wing populists, which created an environment of jostling and hostility that drove- and sometimes hampered-policy developments.
+Leadership in Trump's first term included a mix of pro-business, establishment Republicans, and right-wing populists, which created an environment of jostling and hostility that drove-and sometimes hampered-policy developments.
 "Personnel is policy," and in no regime is that truer than in a Trump White House.